hamzia-web/digitalvrgamer.github.io/README.md

 3. Database: http://localhost/phpmyadmin -> Expand(+) shefaDigital at left side -> click shefadigitalxray to view/modify table data

 NOTE: Better to bookmark
+NOTE: Try not to refresh the confirmation page, otherwise duplicate entry will persist in DB